A Unified Representation of Neural Networks Architectures: Continuous Width Neural Networks

 \end{thm}

 Intuitively, in Theorem \ref{th:1}, the positive value $r$ is the radius of admissible inputs for the NN under consideration, and $\varepsilon$ is the corresponding bound of the error between NNs.
 In this result $r$ could be as large as we want (but finite) and $\varepsilon$ as small as needed (but positive).
-Moreover the number of hidden layers is fixed and given by $\ell$.
-The proof of this theorem is given in Appendix, Section \ref{sec:pro:th:1}.
+Moreover the number of hidden layers is fixed and given by $\ell$. \ifthenelse{\boolean{short}}{}{The proof of this theorem is given in Appendix, Section \ref{sec:pro:th:1}.} \begin{rem} Theorem~\ref{th:1} provides a rigorous counterpart to the informal discretization argument of \citep{cnn}, extending it to the deep case $\ell \geq 1$ via a bidirectional result covering both discretization and homogenization, with $\varepsilon$-approximation guarantees that track the error propagation through all $\ell$ hidden layers. \end{rem}